Nastalgua/python-snake/README.md

 This is the file with the working game.

 ### snake-template.py
 This is the file for students.
-It's a template, you illiterate f**k.